Heart. Beat. Heart. Beat. Ba bum. Ba bum. Lub dub. Lub dub.

 Those markers shift every single day, all day long, based on how tired or stressed you are.
 If we can understand these markers from a recovered state – truly feel those shifts at different heart rates – then we no longer need to observe the heart rate.
 We can rely on what we know about our own bodies.
 For example, typically breathing will change into a double-breath pattern at the aerobic threshold, and if we know that, then to thy own self we can be true.
 We can understand change and build our own correlates.

 Understand your heart rate monitor as a legitimate scientific tool that can be used to make changes for your singular self, and use your technology to return you to the tools provided by nature.
 Be responsible for your own physiology and for understanding it; this is how we make great changes in our being and our performance.

-We actually encourage our athletes to find their baseline HR zones by doing a Metabolic Test every so often to understand the feeling of the shifts in energy and efficiency.
-Same lessons apply here as well — learn from the numbers and collect your data points and to find your complete story.
+We actually encourage our athletes to find their baseline HR zones by doing a metabolic test every so often to understand the feeling of the shifts in energy and efficiency.
+The same lessons apply here as well — learn from the numbers and collect your data points, and to find your complete story.